Batik Dayak Costume

 $

-10 products
+6 products

-Introduct Batik Dayak
+Introduce Batik Dayak Costumes

-The uniqueness of Batik Dayak
+The Uniqueness of Batik Dayak Traditional Costume

 Apart from deriving from the Dayak Kendayan language, the term "Dayak" also originates from the Dayak Kenyah and other Dayak languages, specifically from the term "daya," which has two meanings: "upstream area" and "strength."
 The term "dayak" is derived from the term "daya," which has two meanings: "upstream area" and "strength."

-Dayak People
+Dayaks People

 The Kayan and Kenyah are two of the most important groups of Dayak people.
-The Ngaju are found in central and southern Kalimantan; the Bidayuh are found in southwestern Sarawak and western Kalimantan; the Iban are found in Sarawak.
+The Ngaju are in central and southern Kalimantan; the Bidayuh are in southwestern Sarawak and western Kalimantan; the Iban are in Sarawak.
 The Kayan and Kenyah are two of the most important groups of Dayak people.

 Dayak History

-Historical records show that the people of the riverine regions lived primarily in longhouse groups, which seldom had more than a few hundred members, and traced their lineage via both male and female lines.
+Historical records show that the people of the riverine regions lived primarily in longhouse groups, which seldom had more than a few hundred members, and traced their lineage via male and female lines.
 In the past, the family was the most important social unit.
 Children stayed with their parents until they were married off.

 Dayak Social Networks